Exercise Physiology Testing

 Laura Smith

-Laura is a Demonstrator / Research Assistant at the University of Salford and has worked at the University since 2008.
-She has experience of carrying out a variety of endurance based physiological tests over the years across varying levels of athletes.
+Laura is a Teaching and Learning Fellow in Sports Science at the University of Salford and has worked at the University since 2008.
+She has experience carrying out a variety of endurance-based physiological tests over the years across varying levels of athletes.
 Laura enjoys a variety of sporting activities, including running and cycling (both road and mountain) and has completed a variety of events including 10k runs, 5k swims, half marathons and the Manchester 100 cycle ride.

 Book an appointment now